martinchapman/blog/_posts/2025-08-23-departures.md

 **How?** Inspired by this [train departure display](https://github.com/chrisys/train-departure-display), a display showing the times of the next two departing trains, along with the current time, was created and placed next to the front door for easy viewing.
 <br />
-In contrast to the original display, a more minimal approach was taken: only three values are displayed, and the relative size of each panel differentiates the current time (left) from the two departure times (right).
+In contrast to the original display, a more minimal approach was taken: only three values are displayed {% include ref.html ref="minimal departures display" %}, and the relative size of each panel differentiates the current time (left) from the two departure times (right).
 Late running and cancelled trains are indicated by a change in colour to the back panels (orange late; red cancelled).
 Font strikethrough emphasises cancellations.
 <br />